 Monitor every dimension of your data in one platform

 Amazon CloudWatch and AWS X-Ray allow you to monitor applications built on the AWS platform.
 However, if your application also relies on services outside of AWS, then you will need to use a monitoring service that provides visibility into AWS and all your other application components in one place.
 Datadog’s AWS Lambda integration enables you to monitor all of the metrics covered in Part 1, plus logs and traces, so you can get full context when troubleshooting an issue.
-And, because Datadog integrates with more than 700 other technologies such as Amazon Step Functions and AWS CloudFront, you can easily monitor all your services in one platform.
-Learn more in Part 3 of this series or get started with a .
+And, because Datadog integrates with more than 800 other technologies such as Amazon Step Functions and AWS CloudFront, you can easily monitor all your services in one platform.
+Learn more in Part 3 of this series or get started with a free 14-day trial.